 By using an ABM strategy, Bizible generated over $33,000 in additional revenue and beat their quarterly sales quota by 15%.

-Video marketing is one of the most important marketing trends today and likely for the foreseeable future.
+Video is one of the most important digital marketing trends today and likely will be for the foreseeable future.
 Here we’ll touch on both short-form videos and longer, traditional videos.

-For brands, video shorts is a quick and easy way to get some engaging content out there to your audience on the platform that they’re already hanging out on, such as TikTok, Instagram Reels, YouTube Shorts and Facebook Reels.
-But rather than inundate all of these platforms with your short videos, remember to focus on just 2-3 channels that your audience is using.
+But rather than inundate all these video platforms with your short videos, remember to focus on just 2-3 channels that your audience is using.

 You can use video shorts to create:

-Pinterest jumped on the visual search bandwagon with the launch of Lens, a visual search tool that allows users to take a photo of an item to find out where to buy it online, search for similar products, or view pinboards of related items:
+Pinterest jumped on the visual search bandwagon with the launch of Pinterest Lens, a visual search tool that allows users to click on a button in the bottom right corner of the pin to find out where to buy it online, search for similar products, or view pinboards of related items.